pathakravi/angular2020/README.md

 4. Prerequisites :
 NodeJS - https://nodejs.org/en/
 Why NodeJS, since its a server side scirpting language ?
-NodeJS are used by cli's bundle and optimize our project angular project and npm (Node package manager)helps to manage dependencies.
+NodeJS are used by cli's bundle and optimize our angular project and npm (Node package manager)helps to manage dependencies.

 5. Run Below commands on command prompt : npm install -g @angular/cli